mcc-us/mcc-us.github.io.bkup/_posts/2024-01-28-trial-balance.md

 ---
 layout: post
-title: prepare-trial-balances
+title: trial-balances
 tags:
 ---

 {: .box-success}
-TB - List all accounts in order: **A, L, SE, Rev, Exp** then check for equal balances
+TB - List all accounts in order: **A, L, O(wners Equity), Rev, Exp** then check for equal balances

+---

+Trial balances are a valuable tool at various stages of the accounting process.
+They promotes accuracy, identify potential issues, facilitate financial statement preparation, and serve as an internal control.

 {: .box-warning}
 Reporting NEEDS **Who, What, When: Time Period**

+---

 Company Name
 Income Statement